MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-private-link.md

     > * Compute instances can be accessed only from within the virtual network.
     > * The IP address for this FQDN is **not** the IP of the compute instance.
 Instead, use the private IP address of the workspace private endpoint (the IP of the `*.api.azureml.ms` entries.)

-* `<instance-name>.<region>.instances.azureml.ms` - Only used by the `az ml compute connect-ssh` command to connect to computes in a managed virtual network.
+* `<instance-name>.<region>.instances.azureml.ms` - Only used by the `az ml compute connect-ssh` command to connect to computers in a managed virtual network.
 Not needed if you are not using a managed network or SSH connections.

 * `<managed online endpoint name>.<region>.inference.ml.azure.com` - Used by managed online endpoints